She Hate Me: Production

 Spike Lee based the title of the film on XFL football player Rod Smart, who gained some notoriety by nicknaming himself "He Hate Me".
 The main character in the film references Smart when explaining why he has decided to nickname his ex-fiancée "She Hate Me".
-The title words of this film originally by were spoken by Boris Karloff's Monster in response to the revulsion of Elsa Lanchester seeing him for the first time in the climax of Bride of Frankenstein.

 Before filming, Lee hired lesbian author and sex columnist Tristan Taormino as a consultant.
-Taormino put Lee through “lesbian boot camp,” in which she taught him about lesbian life through books, visits to lesbian bars, and panel discussions.
+Taormino put Lee through "lesbian boot camp", in which she taught him about lesbian life through books, visits to lesbian bars, and panel discussions.

 Filming, which was done on Super 16, took place in 28 days in New York City.
 The film featured a close-up scene of a real human birth, similarly to Lee's 1990 film Mo' Better Blues.

 Raul Midon sang the theme song for the movie, "Adam 'N' Eve 'N' Eve".
 In the film, Armstrong's brother disapproves of his impregnating lesbians and also uses the phrase "Adam 'N' Eve 'N' Eve.